skule/skule.ca/get-involved/associated.md

                     <div class="content">
                         <p><strong class="has-text-primary">Lady Godiva Memorial Bnad**</p>
                         <p><strong class="has-text-primary">Seenyur Bnad Leedur** Ewan Wai <small class="has-text-primary">Works with VP Student Life</small></p>
                         <p>Leading the LGMB along with their Drum Majur and Joonyur Bnad Leedur, the Bnad Leedur spreads Skule spirit through open events that anyone can join in.
 Including you!
-These events are held regularly throughout the year and are a great way to blow off some steam, make new friends or just show your Skule spirit loud and proud. <i>Will play and sing for food and BEvERages!</i></p> <a class="button is-small is-primary" href="mailto:lgmb@skule.ca">Email</a> <a class="button is-small is-primary" href="http://lgmb.skule.ca">Website</a> <a class="button is-small is-primary" href="http://skulepedia.ca/wiki/Lady_Godiva_Memorial_Bnad">Skulepedia Entry</a>
+These events are held regularly throughout the year and are a great way to blow off some steam, make new friends or just show your Skule spirit loud and proud. *Will play and sing for food and BEvERages!*</p> <a class="button is-small is-primary" href="mailto:lgmb@skule.ca">Email</a> <a class="button is-small is-primary" href="http://lgmb.skule.ca">Website</a> <a class="button is-small is-primary" href="http://skulepedia.ca/wiki/Lady_Godiva_Memorial_Bnad">Skulepedia Entry</a>
                     </div>
                 </div>
             </article>